eagle840/MyEducation/AccelerateLearning.md

 Recency Bias

 ## Note Taking
+OneNote, a blog, documentation system (eg git)
+I'll use  paper to write out over all ideas/systems, and then write them into the computer and the end of 'class' Use different coloured pens to break up the page.
+Keep a record of the classes/video/reading you've done.
+Consider usin flash cards for the hard to rememeber items Consider writing your own and a exam sheet.
+I'll create a excel sheet with questions and anwsers and save two versions, one without the answers that I can print off.
+Consider writing a blog and producing a 'product' to show/explain to other how it works.

 Note that I've tried othere college solutions - seems to take to much paper with no results